sinar.htm

 8X10" Sinar Norma ground glass, ruled, as above, but lines almost all worn off, so consider it plain, otherwise fine, (2.85mm or 0.111" thick), $90

 SINAR NORMA CLAMP UNIT, complete, clamps onto round or flat surface.
-For use in field or in studio to convert camera into enlarger or copy camera.
-Sinar Norma vintage, green color, loop handles allow more leverage and easier leverage than P handles, Mint, $400, Mint-, $350
+For use in field or in studio.
+Allows you to mount your camera almost anywhere or to convert the camera into an enlarger or copy camera.
+The disk in the middle is for mounting other cameras or tripod heads onto the clamp unit.
+Sinar Norma vintage, green color, loop handles allow more leverage and easier leverage than P handles, Mint, $400, Mint-, $350.
+Black P versions also available--listed with tripods, etc. later on this page.

 Monocular on metal cone, snaps into round hole in Sinar Norma 4X5 tapered or bag bellows or square board that clips into any Sinar square 4X5 bellows frame, with rubber eyecup, Mint-, $80